openshift-cloud-functions/Documentation/README.md

 Developer Preview 0.2.0
 ------

-The functionality introduced by OCF is developer preview only.
+> **IMPORTANT:** The functionality introduced by OCF is developer preview only.
 Red Hat supported is not provided, and OCF should not be used in a production environment.

 ## About OpenShift Cloud Functions
 Introduction information.

 ## Prerequisites

-> **NOTE:** You will need cluster administrator privileges to install and use OCF.
+> **IMPORTANT:** You will need cluster administrator privileges to install and use OCF.

 ### Supported platform versions